k1jst/newsm-policy/healthsafety.md

 ## Health Guidelines

 All volunteers and staff are requested to stay home when they are not feeling well.
-Volunteers and staff
+Volunteers and staff should be mentally present and able to concentrate fully on their s

 ## Ensure Safe Operations